 Chinese wedding tea ceremony steps

-The tea ceremony for the groom's family is usually done in the morning while the ceremony for the bride is always done in the afternoon when the bride and groom have completed the bride's home visit.
+Traditionally, the tea ceremony for the groom's family is usually done in the morning, while the ceremony for the bride is always done in the afternoon when the bride and groom have completed the bride's home visit.
 Today, newly weds often decide to have just one ceremony for both sides together.
 If you're not experienced with the steps, you can follow the below tea cremony script.

 - Organize positions: during a Chinese wedding tea ceremony, the groom should stand on the right and the bride should be on the left side.
 Their parents should sit on chairs and wait for the new couples’ kneel and tea serving.